fknives/Android-Tutorial-Test-ShowCase/codekata/sharedtests.instructionset.md

 ### Setup

 #### Phone setup
-First let's setup our phone.
+First let's set up our phone.
 With testing on phone it's important that animations are disabled from the `Developer options`, namely:
 `Window animation scale` Animation Off
 `Transition animation scale` Animation Off